desktopofsamuel/portfolio-v1/src/blogs/2018-12-03 Lessons Iearned from personal project/index.md

 ###Scaling down is the step up not a step back.

 So after two months of part-time running the site, I have decided to rollback to a smaller scale.
-Here's the main reasons:
+Here are the main reasons:

-1. You'll see there's a cost on using a code-free solution, Webflow's CMS hosting plan cost USD $16 per month alone.
+1. You'll see there's a cost of using a code-free solution, Webflow's CMS hosting plan cost USD $16 per month alone.
 If you have more than 2 projects, you'll need to pay another USD $16 for pro membership subscription.
 2. I felt that running a separate social media accounts are time-consuming.
 Even I have already using aggregated social media tools like Buffer.
 Scheduling and reposting content from the site simply does not worth the effort.

 While I was launching a curatorial site, I was also learning to code my own portfolio.
 So when my portfolio has completed, I asked myself why not code my own project as well?
 So I rewrite the site using [Gatsby.JS](https://www.gatsbyjs.org/) Using Github and Netlify, I hook up with backend platform [Prismic.io](https://prismic.io) with Gatsby Prismic Starter.
 The cost then cut down to be free while I could still update site content separately.

 Another thing I did is rebranding.
 I roll back the site into a subsidiary site under my personal domain.
 Renaming the site with a coherent name and navigation bar makes the experience more unified among my other sites.
-It also add more regular content to my personal twitter account with human touch, rather than reposting content like a bot.
-Now the site has renamed to be Pin, and available to browse right now at https://pin.desktopofsamuel.com.
+It also adds more regular content to my personal twitter account with human touch, rather than reposting content like a bot.

+Now the site is renamed to be Pins, and available to browse right now at https://pin.desktopofsamuel.com.
 Check it out now!